Historic St. Andrews Waterfront Partnership, Inc.

 “Historic St. Andrews, a village by the bay where cultural attractions, entertainment, and commerce thrive.”

-The Panama City Commission recognized the need and potential to revitalize the St. Andrews community and in 1989, designated St. Andrews as a Community Redevelopment Area.
+The Panama City Commission recognized the need to revitalize the St. Andrews community and in 1989, designated St. Andrews as a Community Redevelopment Area.
 In 1997, to aid in the revitalization and redevelopment of this quaint coastal community, St. Andrews applied for and received inaugural designation as a Waterfronts Florida Partnership Community under the state’s Waterfronts Florida Program.
 Through its Waterfronts Florida Partnership Program, the Department of Community Affairs designates communities to receive intensive technical assistance, training and education, and limited financial support to help implement community-designed vision plans for their waterfront area.

 Over the past two years, the St. Andrews Waterfront Partnership, Inc. has reorganized and reformed itself as the Historic St. Andrews Waterfront Partnership, Inc. During this transition, the Partnership applied for the tax exemption status from the IRS as a charitable organization and has received its tax exemption determination letter.
 Thus, the Historic St. Andrews Waterfront Partnership, Inc. is proud to serve the community as a 501(c)3 organization.

 - Increase visitation to St. Andrews.

 - Attract new businesses and developments in keeping with community vision.

 - Employ traditional town planning approach compatible with vision of St.Andrews as an historic village.

 - Promote St. Andrews’ environmental quality and provide for public access and enjoyment of natural resources; promote a clean, green appearance.

 - Develop a regular calendar of festivals and events to attract people to St.Andrews; find individuals and organizations to carry out these events.